javascript-tutorial/en.javascript.info/1-js/05-data-types/10-destructuring-assignment/article.md

     The first item goes to `item1`; the second goes into `item2`, all the rest makes the array `rest`.

-- For more complex cases, the left side must have the same structure as the right one.
+- It's possible to extract data from nested arrays/objects, for that the left side must have the same structure as the right one.